 Calculate Customer Lifetime Value and Acquisition Cost

 Big market size numbers are exciting, but you need to be realistic about costs.
-Estimating how much it’ll cost to attract a customer, and how much each customer might spend over time, gives you a sharper view on how to evaluate niche viability.
+Estimating how much it’ll cost to attract a customer, and how much each customer might spend over time, gives you a sharper view of how to evaluate niche viability.

 Basic Equations: